-Welcome to my beginner’s guide to Hearthstone.
-Hearthstone is an online collectible card game developed by Blizzard Entertainment back in 2014, and is still growing in popularity to date.
+Welcome to my beginner’s guide for Hearthstone.
+Hearthstone is a digital collectible card game developed by Blizzard Entertainment back in 2014.
+The player base to date is over 100 million, and the game is still growing in popularity.

-I first started playing Hearthstone back in January 2018, but it was only in 2019 when I decided to take the game seriously and get better it.
-I am no pro player, but I definitely feel capable enough to write a proper guide for beginner players.
+I first started playing Hearthstone in January 2018, but only in 2019 did I decide to take the game seriously and get better at it.
+I am no pro player, but I am definitely capable enough to write a proper guide for beginner players.

 WHY SHOULD I PLAY HEARTHSTONE?

-Although Hearthstone is arguably the most popular collectible card game out there, there are other much more popular game genres in the market such as battle royale (e.g. Fortnite) and multiplayer online battle arena (e.g. DOTA).
+Although Hearthstone is arguably the most popular digital card game out there, there are other much more popular game genres in the market such as battle royale (e.g. Fortnite) and multiplayer online battle arena (e.g. DOTA 2).

 So why Hearthstone then?
-Perhaps you just want to try a new game genre.
+Perhaps you just want to try out digital card games.
 Or you want to play a slow-paced game that doesn’t require quick reactions since Hearthstone is a turn-based game.

 Personally, what I really like about Hearthstone is that it’s a game where I have time to think.
 I don’t need quick reflexes and I don’t have to react immediately to the unexpected.
-I like to consider all my options and think ahead on how I can outsmart my opponent.
+I get to consider all my options and think ahead on how to outsmart my opponent.

 On the other hand, some people don’t like randomness.
 The gaming lingo for this is called RNG (Random Number Generator).
-You can lose games solely based on your starting hand and card draw, which is understandably quite frustrating.
-But this is the reality of card games after all.
-So if you can’t stand RNG, maybe Hearthstone isn’t for you.
+You can lose games solely based on your starting hand and card draw—which can be very frustrating.
+But do note that this is the reality for all digital card games.

 HOW MUCH TIME DO I NEED TO COMMIT?

-But if you want to get good in Hearthstone, you need to pay attention to the meta (Most effective tactic available).
-In Hearthstone context, meta refers to the best decks in the game at a particular point in time.
-Obviously if you play the top performing decks, you should expect to win more games.
+But if you want to get good at Hearthstone, you need to keep up to date with the meta (Most effective tactic available).
+The meta reflects the best decks in the game at a particular point in time.
+Obviously, if you play the top performing decks, you should expect to win more games.

-Keeping track of the meta means that you need to spend a significant amount of time reading up on it—and on a regular basis since the meta changes frequently.
-HSReplay is my site of choice for keeping track of the meta.
+Keeping track of the meta means you need to spend a significant amount of time reading up on it—and on a regular basis too since the meta changes frequently.
+HSReplay is my site of choice for this.

-However, having a top tier deck doesn’t mean anything if you don’t know how to play it.
-Like all things in life, you can only master a deck if you practise playing it regularly.
-The way I like to learn a deck is by watching Youtube videos of streamers playing that deck because they explain their thought process during the video.
+However, owning a top tier deck is half the battle won.
+Like all things in life, you can only master a deck if you play it regularly.
+The way I like to learn a deck is by watching Youtube videos of streamers playing that deck because they explain their thought process during gameplay.

 IS IT F2P (FREE TO PLAY)?